farewa/b-end-nc-news/README.md

 ### Connecting to the databases

-In the root folder of the project, create a `knexfile.js` and copy and paste the following
+In the root folder of the project, create a `knexfile.js` and copy and paste the following adding your linux username and the `psql` password that you created.

-(If you're using linux, you will need to also put in a user and password for psql)

 ```js
 // knexfile.js